8th Ukrainian Verkhovna Rada

 The Verkhovna Rada of Ukraine of the 8th convocation (Верховна Рада України VIII скликання, Verkhovna Rada Ukrayiny VIII sklykannia) was a convocation of the legislative branch of the Verkhovna Rada, Ukraine's unicameral parliament.
 The 8th convocation met at the Verkhovna Rada building in Kyiv, having begun its term on 27 November 2014 following the last session of the 7th Verkhovna Rada.
 Its five-year term came to an end on July 24, 2019, marking the end of its tenth session.

-The 8th Verkhovna Rada's composition was based upon the results of the October 26, 2014 parliamentary election, which was contested eight months after the 2014 Ukrainian revolution which saw the overthrow of the Yanukovych regime.
-Ukraine's head of state during the parliament's term is President Petro Poroshenko.
-Eleven parties were represented in the Verkhovna Rada, although only six of them surpassed the mandatory five percent election threshold to gain representation based upon the proportional representation system.
+The 8th Verkhovna Rada's composition was based upon the results of the October 26, 2014 parliamentary election, which was contested eight months after the February 2014 Revolution of Dignity, which resulted in the overthrow of the pro-Russian regime of Viktor Yanukovych, alongside the subsequent Russian occupation and annexation of Crimea, as well as the outbreak of the Russian-backed War in Donbas (2014-2022).
+Ukraine's head of state during the parliament's 8th term was President Petro Poroshenko.
+Altogether, eleven parties were represented in the Verkhovna Rada, although only six of them surpassed the mandatory five percent election threshold to gain representation based on the proportional representation system.

 On the first day of the parliament's session, five of the parliament's pro-European parties, the Petro Poroshenko Bloc, People's Front, Self Reliance, Fatherland, and Radical Party, signed a coalition agreement.
-Per the coalition agreement, the convocation of parliament was tasked with passing major reforms to ensure Ukrainian membership in European institutions such as the European Union and NATO, while dealing with the threat of further Russian aggression in the Donbass.
+Per the coalition agreement, the convocation of parliament was tasked with passing major reforms to ensure Ukrainian membership in European institutions such as the European Union and NATO, while dealing with the threat of further Russian aggression in the Donbas.

-President Volodomyr Zelensky dissolved the 8th Verkovna Rada on 21 May 2019.
+President Volodymyr Zelenskyy dissolved the 8th Verkovna Rada on 21 May 2019.

 Post-election developments

-Prior to the parliament's official swearing-in ceremony, Volodymyr Groisman was the chairman of the parliament's preparatory deputy group, with Oksana Syroyid as deputy, and Pavlo Pynzenyk as the secretary.
-Two deputies, Vitali Klitschko, and Ihor Palytsia rejected their parliamentary mandates to remain in office as Mayor of Kyiv and Governor of Odessa Oblast, respectfully.
-Meanwhile, the parliament's preparatory deputy group adopted a resolution which accepted Nadiya Savchenko's handwritten letter stating that she accepted her parliamentary mandate.
+Before the parliament's official swearing-in ceremony, Volodymyr Groysman was the chairman of the parliament's preparatory deputy group, with Oksana Syroyid as deputy, and Pavlo Pynzenyk as the secretary.
+Two deputies, Vitali Klitschko and Ihor Palytsia, rejected their parliamentary mandates to remain in office as Mayor of Kyiv and Governor of Odesa Oblast, respectively.
+Meanwhile, the parliament's preparatory deputy group adopted a resolution that accepted Nadiya Savchenko's handwritten letter stating that she assumed her parliamentary mandate.
 Savchenko was held captive by the Russian government from June 2014 until May 2016, after being abducted during the pro-Russian unrest.

-A total of 27 constituencies were not elected due to various events taking place in the country.
-A total of 10 constituencies in the Autonomous Republic of Crimea and two in the City of Sevastopol were not elected due to the 2014 Crimean crisis and subsequent annexation of Crimea by Russia, while a further nine constituencies in Donetsk Oblast and six constituencies in Luhansk Oblast were not elected due to the ongoing War in Donbass.
-Elections in these regions can only take place after the re-introduction of Ukrainian control over these territories.
+Eventually, a total of 27 constituencies were left unelected due to the civil unrest and armed conflict taking place in the country.
+Precisely speaking, a total of 10 constituencies in the Autonomous Republic of Crimea and two in the City of Sevastopol were not elected due to the 2014 Crimean crisis and subsequent annexation of Crimea by Russia, while a further nine constituencies in Donetsk Oblast and six constituencies in Luhansk Oblast were not elected due to the war that Russian-backed separatists waged in Donbas.
+Elections in these regions can only take place after the reintroduction of Ukrainian control over the territories that have remained under the Russian occupation to this day (September 2025).